scnslabutsa/myhthelperEduContent/_episodes/ht3.md

 Sometimes it is started before surgery (called “neoadjuvant therapy” that is a first step before the main treatment).
 It is usually used for 5 to 10 years.

-Hormone therapy can also be used to treat cancers that have come back after treatment or that have spread to other parts of the body.
+Hormone therapy can also be used to treat cancers that have come back after treatment (recurrence) or that have spread to other parts of the body.

 **Sources:**

 <span style="font-size:15px;">American Cancer Society, 2023.
 Treating Breast Cancer: Hormone Therapy for Breast Cancer</span>
+<span style="font-size:15px;">National Cancer Institute, 2022.
+Hormone Therapy for Breast Cancer</span>